Microring resonators with external optical feedback for time delay reservoir computing: Results

 Under the above conditions, the MRR with optical feedback system is tested on three different benchmark computational tasks, that have different requirements for signal processing.
 The NARMA 10 belongs to the category of nonlinear system identification tasks and requires explicitly 10 memory steps to be solved.
 The Mackey-Glass and the Santa Fe are benchmark one-step-ahead chaotic time-series prediction tasks where the system has to predict a future value $x_{i+1}$ of the input series, while processing $x_i$.

 Since the performance of every task relies on a characteristic trade-off between a nonlinear transformation of the input information and the system's linear memory \cite{NLvsLMemory2017}, an estimation of these two quantities is addressed below.
 The former is evaluated indirectly, via the standard deviation of the wavelength resonance shift $\sigma(\lambda_{o}(t))$.
 A higher standard deviation indicates higher MRR nonlinearity.
-The latter is evaluated by the memory capacity ($MC$) task. $MC$ is traditionally calculated by using as an input series a random sequence of bits, with values taken from a uniform distribution \cite{Jaeger_MC}.
+The latter is evaluated by the linear memory capacity ($MC$) task, as we present it here. $MC$ is traditionally calculated by using as an input series a random sequence of bits, with values taken from a uniform distribution \cite{Jaeger_MC}.
 However, there is an inconsistency in this method when one tries to evaluate the response of a nonlinear system to an input with specific spectral properties.
-The memory capacity of the system can be different when entering into the system either a random sequence or a sequence with correlated temporal profiles.
+The linear memory capacity of the system can be different when entering into the system either a random sequence or a sequence with correlated temporal profiles.
 This stands also in our case, where different input series may lead the MRR operation under different nonlinear dynamics, even for the same operating parameters.
 For this reason, in this work, the $MC$ task is solved for the actual timeseries of the benchmark tasks we will evaluate.
 The system is trained to remember the $l^{th}$ previous input element of the used series, by exploiting the information that is still present in the system.
 It is computed as:

-$m(l)$ measures the normalized linear correlation between the predicted and delayed input series.
+$m(l)$ measures the normalized linear correlation between the predicted ($o(n)$) and delayed ($x(n-l)$) input series, with $cov^2()$ indicating the covariance between two vectors and $\sigma^2$ the variance.
 When this correlation is very small ($<<1$), the system is unable to preserve any information of $l$ past input.
 On the contrary, when $m(l)$ approximates one, the system remembers the exact value.
 For the MC computation, we also consider the case of $l = 0$ that refers to the capability of the system to retrieve the actual input.